-Flash cards for reservations (tribes), the seven nations of the Oceti Sakowin, the seven Lakota (Teton) nations, and a map of South Dakota showing the locations of the reservations.
+Flash card for the tribes, the seven nations of the Oceti Sakowin, and a map of South Dakota showing the locations of the reservations.
 See the additional information section.

 Assessment

 - 1. Provide a map of the State of South Dakota showing the reservations without the names and a list of the reservation and ask the group to match them. - 2.
 Ask the participants to call out something new they learned during the exercise. - 3.
 Ask participants for suggestions on other topics that might be useful for a future workshop. - 4.
 Ask if there was anything presented they thought needed further explanation.